Turnus clubhouse

 Worth knowing

-With the growth of the city and the emergence of a new, more enlightened understanding of law, the need for "to detain labour-shy and dissolute people and to take in the individuals arriving with thrust".
-The urban landscape also changed with the new legal concepts.
-The Kräuterturm as a dungeon was no longer state of the art.
-The new penitentiary was not a prison as it had been until then, but a workhouse.
+The new prison was not a prison like the former dungeon in the Kräuterturm, but a workhouse.
 The inmates were expected to pay for their stay with their own labour.
 Around 300 people worked under the most difficult conditions in the linen factory and later in the loden factory.
 The most common offences were theft, assault, murder and infanticide, which was nothing other than abortion after birth.

 They were not only convicts, beggars were also expected to pay for their existence here.
 Were these liederlichen Leute during the Middle Ages and the early modern period under the patronage of ecclesiastical institutions such as the special sieve house The attitude towards people unable to work had changed during the all-rationalising Enlightenment.
 In line with the ideas of the Enlightenment, this was intended to serve the good of society as well as provide the offender with individual improvement and integration.